AleksandraBulova/rsschool-cv/cv.md

 ## Briefly About Myself

-I am young, ambitious, used to go to my goal.
-I can and like to work in a team.
-Now I want to spend all my strength and energy on training and developing my professional qualities, for this I am ready to work hard, study and improve myself.
-I am sociable, easy to train, hardworking, accurate, diligent, attentive to details.
+I am young ambitious used to go to my goal.
+I like to work in a team.
+Now I want to spend all my strength and energy on training and developing my professional skills.
+I am ready to work hard, study and improve myself.
+I am sociable easy to train hardworking accurate diligent attentive to details.
-I am easy-going and like to spend my free time participating in various quests and solving logic problems.
-I like to travel very much, and at the same time I prefer to get to know the country “from the inside” in order to feel its flavor and local features, including national cuisine.
+I like to spend my free time participating in various quests and solving logic tasks.
+I like to travel very much and at the same time I prefer to get to know the country “from the inside” in order to feel its flavor and local features including national cuisine.

 ***